mendax1234/Mach-V/docs/uarch/mul-div/native-design.md

 ```

 !!! warning
     Using the unrolling techniue in the divider unit here will use a lot of hardware! iirc, the propagation delay is around 66ns for this design!
-Given that high propagation delay, it is impossible to use this design on Hydra-V. So, I moved on to the next section, which is to use Xilinix IP core for the multiply and divide unit.
+Given that high propagation delay, it is impossible to use this design on Mach-V. So, I moved on to the next section, which is to use Xilinix IP core for the multiply and divide unit.